debunkfraud/debunkfraud/index.md

 ⚡ A poll worker in Nevada claims he saw people filling in ballots on the side of a van used by the Biden campaign in a nearby parking lot.
 While the worker did make these claims in a signed affadavit the claims have yet to be substantiated.
 - Source: Affadavit via Washington Examiner https://www.washingtonexaminer.com/news/nevada-whistleblower-describes-biden-van-vote-factory-in-signed-affidavit

+### 🤔 USPS in Pensyllvania backdated late mail in ballots?
+⚡ A postal worker in Erie, Pennsylvania claims he was asked to pick up ballots after November 3rd, and deliver them to the postmaster.
+He also claims he overheard the postmaster talking about backdating ballots from the 4th to the 3rd.
+While the worker did make these claims in a signed affadavit the claims have yet to be substantiated by other workers in his facility.

+-Source: Copy of Affadavit: https://twitter.com/jamesokeefeiii/status/1325268253241913346